salsabilmislat/reading-notes/Read203.md

 ***DO WHILE LOOPS***

-- > The key difference betweena while loop and a do while loop is that the statements in the code block come before the condition.
+- > The key difference between while loop and a do while loop is that the statements in the code block come before the condition.
 This means that those statements are run once whether or not the condition is met.

       How a while statement looks
          do {